 The Platform for Collaboration on Tax (PCT) is a joint initiative of the International Monetary Fund (IMF), the Organisation for Economic Co-operation and Development (OECD), the United Nations (UN), and the World Bank Group (WBG) to strengthen collaboration on domestic resource mobilization (DRM).

-The PCT Secretariat (currently hosted by the World Bank Group) steers the work and maintains the Online Integrated Platform, which highlights regional and country projects provided by PCT partners.
+The PCT Secretariat (currently hosted by the World Bank Group) steers the work and maintains the Tax Projects Database, which highlights regional and country projects provided by PCT partners.
 The PCT website hosts knowledge products and publications for use by policymakers and administrators.
 The Secretariat also manages the Multi-Donor Trust Fund (MDTF).